LuizGandra/langdle/README.md

 ## TODO List

-- [ ] Compare the word entered by the player with words from a real dictionary
+- [x] Compare the word entered by the player with words from a real dictionary
+- [ ] Improve game board status colors logic
 - [ ] Save the gameBoard in localStorage
 - [ ] Make it fully responsive
 - [ ] Improve the visual identity
+- [ ] Add key status colors to keyboard